 It took me six years of scrubbing the Airstream floor on my hands and knees until I finally bought a Swiffer before our January in Florida trip, and I kick myself every time I use it for not getting one sooner.
 If there are ever feet on your floor, whether human or animal, shod or bare, you will want some sort of mopping device.

 For Safety and Security

-After going through cheapies that give out crappy light and die early deaths, it’s nice to have reliable, strong, adjustable flashlights for late-night dog walks.
+(Currently not available on Amazon; link is to similar product) After going through cheapies that give out crappy light and die early deaths, it’s nice to have reliable, strong, adjustable flashlights for late-night dog walks.

 We don’t often use the chock lock, but it gives great peace of mind when we need it.
 We’ve used it when boondocking, in questionable campgrounds, and when storing the Airstream at a big storage facility.
 It’s heavy-duty and easy to hook up.
 Theoretically, a thief could remove the wheel that is locked and still drive off with your trailer, but that would take a really motivated bad guy.
 We may still get a tracker gizmo at some point…

 We try to stay on top of checking the air pressure in the Airstream tires, especially since a tire exploded in Montana and then again in Utah a couple years ago.
 It’s not easy to find a gas station with air AND with easy access for a big trailer, so we carry our own compressor.

 We have four of these cans for off-the-grid camping.
 They pack perfectly in the truck bed with ratchet tie downs and pour easily into the Airstream’s freshwater tank with the integrated spouts that store within the cans, on the underside of the black cap you can see in the photo.